SunPower/pvfactors/README.md

 </div>

-Plot pv array at a given time of the simulation:
+The user can also plot the pv array at a given time of the simulation:

 ```python